 This series looks at the development of electric mobility in the US and Germany, and informs about the different approaches in the two capital cities Washington, DC and Berlin and the two main car manufacturing cities, Detroit and Stuttgart.
 The transition to end petrol powered cars and expand to electric vehicle is mostly thriving in urban areas, and this development leads to the question: How are cities adapting to the increasing pressure on promoting a pollution free urban space and offering access to emission free transportation methods?

-By assessing these four cities, each article will give an overall understanding how different approaches toward a transition to electric vehicles dominate streets reach the common goal of becoming a smarter, greener and electrified city.
+By assessing these four cities, each article will give an overall understanding how different approaches toward a transition to electric vehicles dominate streets and reach the common goal of becoming a smarter, greener and electrified city.

 The series is a research project by our intern Tina Sänger